It is very easy to find articles and videos which suggest there could be a crash in investment markets. So is this correct?

 Also, most people know an amateur investor who considers themselves to be an investment oracle.
 They can normally be found suggesting the next best investment or warning of an impending fall in stock markets.

 Finally, everyone (even professional investors and advisers) experiences behavioural biases which affect decision making.
-For example, “regret aversion” can occur when an investors worries about a potential fall, sells their portfolio and invests in something lower risk (which does not suit their financial goals), all because they worry they will regret taking no action if markets fall.
+For example, “regret aversion” can occur when an investor worries about a potential fall, sells their portfolio and invests in something lower risk (which does not suit their financial goals), all because they worry they will regret taking no action if markets fall.

 With all of these distractions it can be very tempting to make a snap decision which could derail your investment plans.
 Some investors, particularly those who select their own investments, can end up selling their investments after a market crash and buying the same investments when prices rise, which is the complete opposite of the mantra “buy low and sell high”.